-Various courts, on multiple occasions held that any sort of cherry picking would be inconsistent with the concept of ‘slump sale’ as defined under Income Tax Act, 1961 and hence not permissible.
+Various courts, on multiple occasions, held that any sort of cherry-picking would be inconsistent with the concept of ‘slump sale’ as defined under the Income Tax Act, 1961 and hence not permissible.

 However, in the case of Triune Projects Pvt.
 Ltd the Delhi High Court held that for a sale to be termed a ‘slump sale’, it is not necessary to transfer all assets and liabilities.
 However, the core elements of the business must be transferred fora lumpsum price, and the transferee must be able to continue the business ongoing concern basis without the assets that have not been transferred.

 The Mumbai Tribunal also in the case of Rohan Software (P.) Ltd. held that the applicability of Section 50B of the Act cannot be avoided merely because certain assets were excluded as long as the business was transferred as a whole.

 Would it be correct to add the negative net worth of the undertaking to the consideration received for determining capital gains on that sale?

 In case of Zuari Industries (ITAT Mumbai) and Paper Base Co.
 Ltd. (ITAT Delhi) held that if the net worth of the undertaking is negative, the same should be considered as zero, for the purposes of computing capital gains under Section 50B of the Act.

 However, the above decisions were negated by the Special Bench of ITAT Mumbai, in the case of Summit Securities Ltd., wherein it was held that negative net worth of an undertaking should not be ignored/disregarded for determining the capital gains on a slump sale.
 The ITAT opined that net worth, when it is a negative figure, cannot be equated to zero and the same should be added to the sale consideration to arrive at capital gains.